 Myhren Media Inc

-Myhren has an undergraduate degree in political science and philosophy from Dartmouth and an MBA from the Amos Tuck Graduate School at Dartmouth.
-He served three and one half years as a naval officer with the U.S. Pacific Fleet.
+Myhren majored in philosophy and political science at Dartmouth and earned an M.B.A. from Dartmouth’s Amos Tuck Graduate School.
+He served three and a half years as a naval officer with the U.S. Pacific Fleet.
 Myhren and his wife, Vicki, reside in Denver.
 They have four children and six grandchildren.

 Chairman, President & Chief Executive Officer